Updated: May 9, 2021 4:00 am

 There, he knocked out George McInnis, but hurt his hands during the bout and was forced to withdraw from the tournament.
 That was his last amateur bout.

 Rocky Marciano began fighting permanently as a professional boxer on July 12, 1948, he won three more fights by knockout and then he met Ted Lowry (58–48–9), who, according to many scribes and witnesses, probably managed to win three or four of the ten rounds from Rocky Marciano.

 Nevertheless, Marciano kept his winning streak alive by beating Lowry by unanimous decision.

-Four more knockout wins followed, including a five-rounder on December 19, 1949, with Phil Muscato (56–20–0), an experienced heavyweight from Buffalo, New York, and the first “name fighter” Marciano would face.
-Three weeks after that fight, Marciano beat Carmine Vingo (16–1–0) by a fifth round knockout in New York that almost killed Vingo.
+Four more knockout wins followed, including a five-rounder on December 19, 1949, with Phil Muscato (56–20–0), an experienced heavyweight from Buffalo, New York, and the first “name fighter” Rocky Marciano would face.
+Three weeks after that fight, Marciano beat Carmine Vingo (16–1–0) by a fifth-round knockout in New York that almost killed Vingo.